pietrop/pietrop.github.io/_posts/blog/2018-02-08-how-I-run-textAV.md

 Initially I had sketched this out as a session for SRCCON or MozzFest, but thought I’d use this as an excuse to talk about how I have been organising the textAV event to gather, strengthen and grow a community of practitioners around a problem domain.

-I hope this can serve as inspiration to others as an alternative to the "traditional hackathon", and inspire to organise more throught through and effective comunity oriented events.
+I hope this can serve as inspiration to others as an alternative to the "traditional hackathon", and inspire to organise more thought through and effective comunity oriented events.

 It mostly uses examples from the first textAV in 2017, rather then the second in 2018.